Are you taking conventional pain medications and still in pain?

 What are the potential risks or side effects of PIT?

 Because the treatment involves injection of a natural sugar solution into the skin with small needles, risks are minimal.
 As with all injections, the needle stick itself can sometimes cause some discomfort.
 The most common side effect is occasional, temporary bruising at the site of injection.

-Most people (about 85% or more) experience significant, if not total relief, on the first appointment while still in the office.
+Most people (about 85% or more) experience significant, if not total relief during their the first treatment.
 The pain usually does return within about four days or so, but generally with less severity and/or in a smaller area.
-Sessions are repeated every week or so until the pain is completely and permanently eliminated.
+Sessions are repeated every week or so until the pain is completely and permanently eliminated, or until maximum improvement is achieved.
 6-8 sessions is a typical number of treatments, but for long-standing, chronic or severe pain, 8-12 or more sessions may be required.

 What kinds of pain does it help?

 Neurogenic itch – (chronically itchy area with no skin lesion)